qanastek/sdialog/README.md

 # SDialog

-**SDialog** is a Python toolkit for synthetic dialogue generation and analysis, designed for research and development with instruction-tuned Large Language Models (LLMs).
-It enables flexible, role-playing-based dialogue simulation, orchestration, and scenario management, making it ideal for building, evaluating, and experimenting with conversational agents.
+**SDialog** is a modular, extensible Python toolkit for synthetic dialogue generation and analysis, designed for research and development with instruction-tuned Large Language Models (LLMs).
+It enables flexible, persona-driven, multi-agent dialogue simulation, orchestration, and scenario management, making it ideal for building, evaluating, and experimenting with conversational agents.

+## Motivation

+Modern conversational AI research and applications increasingly require high-quality, flexible, and reproducible synthetic dialogues for training, evaluation, and benchmarking.
+SDialog addresses the need for:
+- **Standardization:** Clear definitions for dialogue, persona, and event structures.
+- **Abstraction:** Abstract interfaces for both single-agent and multi-agent dialogue generation.
+- **Fine-grained Control:** Orchestration to inject instructions, simulate user behaviors, and enforce scenario constraints.
+- **LLM Integration:** Seamless integration with instruction-tuned LLMs, prompt management, and memory handling.
+- **Scenario and Dataset Management:** Tools for managing complex scenarios, flowcharts, and persona definitions.

 ## Features